 Abraham Lake is famous for its frozen methane bubbles.
 In the winter, trapped methane gas freezes in bubbles beneath the surface of the ice creating an otherworldly scene.
-Join me on my Abraham Lake Photography Workshop, December 30th to January 1st, 2019 and I’ll show you how to capture the unique beauty of this incredible landscape, and take home images that inspire others!
+Join me on my Abraham Lake Photography Workshop, January 2020 and I’ll show you how to capture the unique beauty of this incredible landscape, and take home images that inspire others!

 - Get super sharp images from corner to corner